Knotis/knotisapi-js/docs/source/basics.rst

 The most useful fields are probably username, default_identity and default_identity_type.
 Learn more about identities in the next section.

-A call to the User resource happens automatically upon sucessful authentication to get the users default_identity and default_identity_type and set it as the current_identity and current_identity_type respectively.
+A call to the User resource happens automatically upon successful authentication to get the users default_identity and default_identity_type and set it as the current_identity and current_identity_type respectively.
 The API will make all requests as this identity.
 If you want to change the current identity you can do so by making a call to KnotisApi.setCredentials().

 .. code-block:: js
     :linenos: